Skip to main content

 Local Requirements

 County and City Licenses: Many municipalities require business licenses or certificates.
-Check with:
+Check with your county clerk's office, city or town hall, and local zoning office (especially for home-based businesses).

 Research your specific industry's requirements early, as some licenses take months to obtain.